Interacting-Technology/ITStatsAndScores/README.md

 - [x] Select a day with the Day Picker to show matches on that day
 - [x] Jump to past or future matches with a Date Picker
 - [x] Filter to focus only on live matches
 - [x] Filter by Top Competitions
 - [x] Filter by Followings
 - [x] Filter by All
 - [x] Set Reminders for select matches
-- [x] Click on a match to see the Fixture Pages (Head to Head comparison, Lineups, Commentaries, Statistics)
+- [x] Click on a match to see the Fixture Pages (Head to Head/comparison, Lineups, Commentaries/Live updates, Statistics)

 ## Fixture Pages Features
 - [x] LiteFixture access by clicking on a match in Score Center Screen